box/box-swift-sdk-gen/docs/MetadataCascadePolicies.md

 This function returns a value of type `MetadataCascadePolicy`.

-Returns a new of metadata cascade policy
+Returns a new of metadata cascade policy.

 ## Get metadata cascade policy